ibleaman/JPPC/about.md

 # Our workshops

 During the COVID-19 pandemic, Binyumen Schaechter developed the Yiddish Song Workshop & Sing-Along (YSWS) through Zoom and YouTube to keep the chorus involved in learning and singing while they couldn’t meet in person.
-The series has been open to Yiddish-music-lovers everywhere, and nearly 700 people from around the world have registered for these song events.
+The series has been open to Yiddish-music-lovers everywhere.
+Nearly 700 people from around the world have registered for these song events.

 The next workshops on four Sunday evenings will feature Yiddish Chanukah songs: